stewtech/stewtech/README.md

 Developer.
 Technologist
 -----------------------

 I started my coding journey as a software developer student with a passion to learn everything I could about this programming world.
-I originally went into this field to learn full stack development.
+I went into this field to learn full stack development.
 After beginning my journey into the coding world with PHP, I soon would start to love C# and Asp.Net.
 For my capstone project in college, we choose to use C#, Asp.Net, .Net 6 with the MVVM design pattern to make a sub delivery website.
 I was the project manager and a developer for that project.

 * 🧠  I'm currently learning Frontend web development (HTML5, CSS3, Bootstrap, JavaScript ECMA versions ES5-ES14, Jquery, Ajax, React, Angular and Webpack) including web design with Figma.